 Community Corrections began operation in the 28th District in August 1986.
-Since that time the number of clients and employees has more than tripled. s Community Corrections has grown so have the types of services that are provided.
-Services are provided based on each individual offenders needs.
+Since that time the number of clients and employees has more than tripled.
+Community Corrections has grown so have the types of services that are provided.
+Services are provided based on each individual clients needs.

 Adult and Juvenile Intensive Supervision Program and Surveillance

-The primary functions include intervention, surveillance and enforcement. ntervention includes treatment, counseling, educational services and employment services. urveillance includes personal and collateral observations of the offender's adjustment to supervision, verification of the offender's actions and various intelligence reports to law enforcement agencies on offender conduct. nforcement is the aspect that holds the offender responsible for his or her actions while being supervised. ompliance and progress are rewarded through the decrease of the level of supervision while the failure to comply can result in many sanctions some of which include a return to court.
+The primary functions include intervention, surveillance and enforcement.
+Intervention includes treatment, counseling, educational services and employment services.
+Surveillance includes personal and collateral observations of the client's adjustment to supervision, verification of the client's actions and various intelligence reports to law enforcement agencies on client conduct.
+Enforcement is the aspect that holds the client responsible for his or her actions while being supervised.
+Compliance and progress are rewarded through the decrease of the level of supervision while the failure to comply can result in many sanctions, some of which include a return to court.